 What is hyperhidrosis?

-Hyperhidrosis (say: "hy-per-hy-droh-siss") is excessive sweating.
-While everyone sweats when they’re hot, exercising or feeling stress, people who have hyperhidrosis sweat heavily and sweat most of the time, even without the usual triggers.
+Hyperhidrosis is excessive sweating.
+Everyone sweats when they’re hot, exercising, or feeling stress.
+But people who have hyperhidrosis sweat most of the time and sweat heavily without the usual triggers.

-Often, dampness from the sweat is accompanied by odor.
+Dampness from the sweat is accompanied by odor.
 Sweat by itself doesn’t usually have an odor.
 But once it is on your skin, bacteria and other germs begin to break it down.
-That is why hyperhidrosis can cause body odor.
+This causes it to smell.

 Should I see my doctor?

 Too often, people suffer with hyperhidrosis without seeking help.
 Perhaps you may think it is silly or embarrassing.
-But hyperhidrosis can have a negative impact on your life, causing social isolation, depression and anxiety.
+But hyperhidrosis can have a negative impact on your life.
+It can cause social isolation, depression, and anxiety.
 Plus, it can be a sign of a serious health problem.
 You are wise to seek your doctor’s advice.
 Contact your doctor if:

 What causes hyperhidrosis?